 - Preparation for graduate programs in law, business, public administration or economics

-- Experiential, hands-on, integrative learning through case studies and computer simulations
+- Experiential, integrative learning through case studies

-- Real-world experience through internships
+- Real-world experience through internships and co-ops

 Banking, government, insurance, advertising, sales, healthcare, manufacturing, service—every organization needs qualified employees in order to operate smoothly and effectively.
 Business Administration is a comprehensive major that can lead to rewarding careers in small, medium, or large for-profit or not-for-profit organizations.